-TenserFlow Vs Theano Vs Torch Vs Keras Vs infer.net Vs CNTK Vs MXNet Vs Caffe: Key Differences
+TensorFlow Vs Theano Vs Torch Vs Keras Vs infer.net Vs CNTK Vs MXNet Vs Caffe: Key Differences

 |Library||Platform||Written in||Cuda support||Parallel Execution||Has trained models||RNN||CNN|

-|Torch||Linux, MacOS, Windows||Lua||Yes||Yes||Yes||Yes||Yes|
+|Torch||Linux, macOS, Windows||Lua||Yes||Yes||Yes||Yes||Yes|

-|Infer.Net||Linux, MacOS, Windows||Visual Studio||No||No||No||No||No|
+|Infer.Net||Linux, macOS, Windows||Visual Studio||No||No||No||No||No|

-|Keras||Linux, MacOS, Windows||Python||Yes||Yes||Yes||Yes||Yes|
+|Keras||Linux, macOS, Windows||Python||Yes||Yes||Yes||Yes||Yes|

-|TensorFlow||Linux, MacOS, Windows, Android||C++, Python, CUDA||Yes||Yes||Yes||Yes||Yes|
+|TensorFlow||Linux, macOS, Windows, Android||C++, Python, CUDA||Yes||Yes||Yes||Yes||Yes|

 |MICROSOFT COGNITIVE TOOLKIT||Linux, Windows, Mac with Docker||C++||Yes||Yes||Yes||Yes||Yes|

-|Caffe||Linux, MacOS, Windows||C++||Yes||Yes||Yes||Yes||Yes|
+|Caffe||Linux, macOS, Windows||C++||Yes||Yes||Yes||Yes||Yes|

 TensorFlow is the best library of all because it is built to be accessible for everyone.
-Tensorflow library incorporates different API to built at scale deep learning architecture like CNN or RNN.
+Tensorflow library incorporates different APIs to built at scale deep learning architecture like CNN or RNN.
 TensorFlow is based on graph computation, it allows the developer to visualize the construction of the neural network with Tensorboad.
 This tool is helpful to debug the program.
 Finally, Tensorflow is built to be deployed at scale.
 It runs on CPU and GPU.